Work Permit for Destitute Students in Canada

 Word of advice for destitute students

 If you are an eligible destitute student, consider negotiating with your school first.
-They may agree to wave your tuition fee or offer you a discount.
-Of course, if their help is not good enough, then you may consider applying for the work permit.
+They may agree to waive your tuition fee or offer you a discount.
+Of course, if their help is not good enough, then you may consider applying for a work permit.

 If you need help in this matter or other immigration/visa matters, book an appointment with me.
 If you are an international student who needs help, please fill out the following form.

 - IMP C42 – An open work permit for spouses of international students

 - Can international students file a refugee claim in Canada?

 If you wish to visit or move to Canada, please fill out our free assessment form.
 We will review it for free, but we will contact you only if we find an opportunity for you.
 Alternatively, you may book a consultation session.
 Consultation sessions are not free, but you will receive formal advice from a licenced practitioner.